mintobit/swivl/README.md

 7. Run postman via terminal `apps/Postman/Postman` OR via desktop file manager https://i.imgur.com/HPzaoKG.png
 8. Use `swivl` collection in postman to send API requests

+# What can be improved
+* Use DTO with forms, so that model can be free from setters
+* API documentation using NelmioApiDocBundle
+* Implement functional/unit tests